polyfy/polylith/readme.md

 <img src="images/info-01.png" width="30%" alt="New local REPL">

-This tells us that we have one `development` environment, one `user` component and one `user`interface.
-Let's leave the other information for later.
+This tells us that we have one `development` environment, one `user` component and one `user`interface (and more that we will soon explain).

 If you need to adjust the colors, then visit the ****color section*****.

 Now, let's add the `core` namespace to `user`:<br>
 <img src="images/ide-ws-01.png" width="30%" alt="New local REPL">

-And change it to:
+...and change it to:
 ```clojure
 (ns se.example.user.core)